Categories: Messages and statements; Commerce and business

 respecting people and the planet.
 Their lobbyists ensure favorable legislation

-and the tax burden often gets shifted to the masses.
+with the tax burden shifted to the masses.

 Money and power have always trumped sustainable or environmental